telerik/blazor-docs/components/dropdownlist/overview.md

 # DropDownList Overview

-The DropDownList component allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
+The <a href="https://www.telerik.com/blazor-ui/dropdownlist" target="_blank">Blazor DropDownList component</a> allows the user to choose an option from a predefined set of choices presented in a dropdown popup.
 The developer can control the [data]({%slug components/dropdownlist/databind%}), sizes, and various appearance options like class and [templates]({%slug components/dropdownlist/templates%}).

 To use a Telerik DropDownList for Blazor